relloyd/halfpipe/README.md

 In summary, the post describes how to create a Lambda with environment variables that mimic the existing CLI arguments and flags described above.

-You can use the main Halfpipe binary `hp` (zipped ~7MB) on its own when connecting between Snowflake, SQL Server and S3, but if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database client drivers.
+You can use the main Halfpipe binary `hp` (zipped ~7 MB) on its own when connecting between Snowflake, SQL Server and S3, but if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database client drivers.